nathancy/flir_lepton_sensor/README.md

 ## Scripts

+### GPS.py and sensor.py

+This program will constantly capture thermal images and log the current GPS coordinates in a CSV file with the corresponding location where the image was taken.
+These are two separate programs that run independently.
+Run `GPS.py` then `sensor.py` in two separate terminals.
+Image output is placed into the `photos` directory where sessions are separated by timestamp.

 ### capture.py

 This program will output any image format that opencv knows about, just specify the output file format extension (e.g. `output.jpg` or `output.png`)